TechnologyEnhancedLearning/TELBlazor/README.md

 			CONFIG_PATH="$REPO_ROOT/.commitlintrc.json"
-			echo "COMMIT_MSG_FILE is one msg behind it is only set to the commit your trying to commit after the commit succeeds so this script is one behind" echo "so would work best in prepush template" COMMIT_MSG_FILE="$REPO_ROOT/.git/COMMIT_EDITMSG"
+			echo "COMMIT_MSG_FILE is one msg behind it is only set to the commit your trying to commit after the commit succeeds so this script is one behind" echo "so would work best in prepush template" echo "To fix squash out the commit following renaming and renaming commit_editmsg and if pushed to remote git push --force"
+			COMMIT_MSG_FILE="$REPO_ROOT/.git/COMMIT_EDITMSG"

 			# Check if the local .commitlintrc.json exists in the repository root